DR (broadcaster): Awards and competitions

+In collaboration with Bandakademiet, DR holds the annual KarriereKanonen competition for unsigned Danish artists.
+Artists submit their music to DR, from which 10 acts are selected by a jury to play at the Spot music festival.
+Following the festival, a cohort of semifinalists are selected to play at Smukfest, where three winners are announced.
+The winners get airplay on DR P3 and P6 BEAT.
+KarriereKanonen has helped launch the careers of a number of Danish artists, including: The Minds of 99, Magtens Korridorer, Tue West, and Rasmus Nøhr.

 Accusations of bias

 For over a decade, the Danish People's Party, a nativist and anti-immigrant political party, has criticised DR for alleged bias in its political news coverage, citing the process for appointment to DR's board of directors.
 In response, DR set up a "watchdog committee" intended to detect and report upon any bias.
 Members of the watchdog committee are unknown.

 The first large-scale scientific content analysis of political news coverage on DR published by the Centre for Journalism at the University of Southern Denmark, studying election news coverage in the years 1994–2007, documented no persistent political bias towards either the left or the right.
 News coverage of political actors and parties was found to be largely similar to the news coverage on DR's competitor TV 2.
 The study concluded that political news coverage on both broadcasters was guided by journalistic professional criteria as to the newsworthiness of political actors and political issues, not by partisan considerations.

 In 2008, Mikael Rothstein, Jewish author and professor of religious history at the University of Copenhagen, was highly critical of DR when it issued a Christian values policy, declaring that Muslims would feel excluded.